symfony/symfony-docs/components/serializer.rst

     the constructor and the "setters" (public methods starting with "set").

-    Objects are normalized to a map of property names (method name stripped of the "get" prefix and converted to lower case) to property values.
+    Objects are normalized to a map of property names (method name stripped of the "get" prefix) to property values.

 :class:`Symfony\\Component\\Serializer\\Normalizer\\PropertyNormalizer`
     This normalizer directly reads and writes public properties as well as